tinymce/tinymce-docs/cloud-deployment-guide/cloud-troubleshooting.md

 This notification is **only shown** when either:

 - An `apiKey` is not provided in the script tag.
-- `no-api-key` is provided as the apiKey.
+- `no-api-key` is provided as the API key.

 Such as: